best-time-to-visit-bhutan

 Spring's awesome because everything's blooming, and it's not too hot or cold.
 Fall?
 That's when you get those insane mountain views without any clouds blocking them.
 Trust us, you'll want those photos.

-Sure, you could visit during summer, but you'll be dodging rain constantly.
+Sure, you could visit during the summer, but you'll be dodging rain constantly.
 Winter's freezing cold, though if you don't mind bundling up, you'll have the place mostly to yourself.
-The best seasons to visit Bhutan depend on what you can handle weather-wise.
+The best season to visit Bhutan depends on what you can handle weather-wise.

 The thing that nobody tells you - if you go at the wrong time, you'll spend half your trip inside waiting for the weather to clear up.
 And in a place like Bhutan, where you're paying good money just to get in, that's a waste.